-These condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") for interim information, specifically International Accounting Standards ("IAS") 34 - Interim Financial Reporting.
-In addition, these condensed interim financial statements have been prepared using interpretations issued by the International Financial Reporting Interpretation Committee ("IFRIC") in effect at March 31, 2021 and the same accounting policies and methods of their application as the most recent annual financial statements of the Company.
-These condensed interim financial statements do not include all disclosures normally provided in the annual financial statements and should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2020.
-In management's opinion, all adjustments necessary for fair presentation have been included in these condensed interim financial statements are not necessarily indicative of the results expected for the year ending December 31, 2021.
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") for interim information, specifically International Accounting Standards ("IAS") 34 - Interim Financial Reporting.
+In addition, these condensed consolidated interim financial statements have been prepared using interpretations issued by the International Financial Reporting Interpretation Committee ("IFRIC") in effect at March 31, 2022 and the same accounting policies and methods of their application as the most recent annual financial statements of the Company.
+These condensed consolidated interim financial statements do not include all disclosures normally provided in the annual financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2021.
+In management's opinion, all adjustments necessary for fair presentation have been included in these condensed consolidated interim financial statements.
+Interim results are not necessarily indicative of the results expected for the year ending December 31, 2022.

-The financial statements have been prepared on a historical cost basis, except for financial instruments classified as fair value through profit or loss, which are stated at their fair value.
+The condensed consolidated interim financial statements have been prepared on a historical cost basis, except for financial instruments classified as fair value through profit or loss, which are stated at their fair value.
 All dollar amounts presented are in Canadian dollars unless otherwise specified.
 In addition, the financial statements have been prepared using the accrual basis of accounting, except for cash flow information.